leegee/test-react-openlayers-ufo/README.md

   npm run build -ws
 ```

-After bulding you will be left with the output of the Vite bundler, to host via nginx or other, and with the Node server script, to host via pm2/nginx/other.
+After bulding you will be left with: the output of the Vite bundler to be hosted by your HTTP server; a Node server script, to host via pm2/etc; serverless functions compatible with Vercel.

 ## Description